Britney Spears: Stage performances and videos

 It has been widely reported that Spears lip-syncs during live performances, which often prompts criticism from music critics and concert goers.
 Some, however, claimed that, although she "got plenty of digital support", she "doesn't merely lip-sync" during her live shows.
 In 2016, Sabrina Weiss of Refinery29 referred to her lip-syncing as a "well-known fact that's not even taboo anymore."
 Noting on the prevalence of lip-syncing, the Los Angeles Daily News opined: "In the context of a Britney Spears concert, does it really matter? ... you [just] go for the somewhat-ridiculous spectacle of it all".
 Spears herself has commented on the topic, arguing: "Because I'm dancing so much, I do have a little bit of playback, but there's a mixture of my voice and the playback. ...
 It really pisses me off because I'm busting my ass out there and singing at the same time and nobody ever gives me credit for it".

-In 2012, VH1 ranked Spears as the fourth Greatest Woman of the Video Era, while Billboard ranked her as the eight Greatest Music Video Artist of All Time in 2020, explaining: "The storylines, the dancing, the outfits.
+In 2012, VH1 ranked Spears fourth among the 50 Greatest Women of the Video Era, while Billboard ranked her eighth among Greatest Music Video Artists of All Time in 2020, explaining: "The storylines, the dancing, the outfits.
 Right from the start, the pop princess established the lengths of her creativity with some of the most memorable videos of the last three decades."
-She has been retroactively noted as the pioneer for her early career videography.
+She has been retroactively noted as a pioneer for her early career videography.
 She conceptualized the "iconic Catholic schoolgirl and cheerleader motif" in the "...Baby One More Time" video, rejecting the animation video idea.
 She also made the "Oops!...
 I Did It Again" video "dance-centric rather than space-centric as her producers suggested".
 She also used her dancer's intuition to help select the beats for each track.